 Hemp

-Hemp shower curtains are great when you want something that’s more natural.
+Hemp shower curtains are great when you want something that’s made without synthetic materials.
 They’re initially more expensive, but they last forever!

-To keep your curtain fresh, toss it in the wash once a month and allow it to dry outside or dry on low heat.
+Always check the care label for your shower curtain, but hemp is usually machine washable.
+To keep it as fresh as possible, toss it in your washing machine once a month and allow it to dry outside or dry on low heat.

 Best Hemp Shower Curtains